 Honors PreCalculus is a course which provides the student in-depth exposure to the concepts of PreCalculus.
 The course emphasizes algebraic fluency and accuracy by using an analysis of models to solve problems.
 Students will continue to investigate the properties, graphs, inverses and uses of polynomial, exponential, and trigonometric functions.
-Students will explore polar and parametric equations; will investigate the properties and relationships between series and sequences.
+Students will explore polar and parametric equations; will investigate the properties and uses of vectors; and will investigate the properties and relationships between series and sequences.
 Students will investigate the introductory concepts of calculus to include limit theory, rates of change and area under the curve.

 Course Name: A.P.
 Calculus AB

 Course Number: 21315

-Grade Level: 11 th or 12 th
+Grade Level: 11th or 12th

 Course Length: Two semesters

-Course Credit: 1.0

-Prerequisites: Completion of Honors PreCalculus
+Prerequisites: Completion of Honors PreCalculus Departmental Recommendation

-Departmental Recommendation